eead-csic-compbio/metagenome_Pfam_score/README.md

 As seen above, genomes or metagenomes provided by the user can then be scored with the trained classifier.
 Once a classifier has been trained, such as the Sulfur cycle, steps 1 and 3 can be skipped.

-# Pre-requisites
+# Dependencies

-These are external packages which you will need to install before running the algorithm.
-The have been tested under Linux environment.
+The following external packages are required by the pipeline.
-The first two (Interpro and Hmmsearch)  are needed scoring your data with the Sulfur cycle.
+Interproscan and hmmsearch are needed in order to annotate Pfam domains within peptide sequences.
-The following pre-requisites are needed to run all the analysis described in the four steps.
+The rest of packages are needed to run all the full pipeline, which comprises four steps.

 1. [Interproscan](https://www.ebi.ac.uk/interpro/interproscan.htm}{Interproscan)
 2. [Hmmsearch](http://hmmer.org)